 We periodically access the capital markets for both equity and debt financing.
 We have filed with the Securities and Exchange Commission a universal shelf registration statement that, subject to effectiveness at the time of use, allows us to issue up to an aggregate of \$2.0 billion of debt or equity securities.
-After giving effect to our March 2009 equity offering and our April 2009 debt offering, we have \$1.4 billion of unissued securities remaining available under this registration statement.
+After giving effect to our March 2009 equity offering and our April 2009 and July 2009 debt offerings, we have \$938 million of unissued securities remaining available under this registration statement.